 For instance, one of the most common points made against the Superman movie is regarding the climax battle.
 In that sequence, Superman and Zod fight Metropolis, destroying it.
 A lot of viewers criticized this as they thought it wasn’t a Superman thing to do so.

-Man of Steel in this regard is quite different: at a crucial point of the battle, Superman prioritizes the protection of Lois Lane and her colleagues.
+Man of Steel in this regard is entirely different: at a crucial point of the battle, Superman prioritizes the protection of Lois Lane and her colleagues.

-This is a really bad mistake to make, as at that point the character of Clark Kent came off as selfish and immature.
+This is a terrible mistake to make, as at that point the character of Clark Kent came off as selfish and immature.

 Instead, the Man of Steel writing team, by not doing so, put itself into a dead end.
 Don’t get me wrong, I really liked the fact Clark Kent was flawed and not perfect (it allowed to have space to grow in following films), but that specifically was a bad move as it alienated the audience.